markoco14/laravel-scraper/README.md

 The project has 2 crawlers:

-1. The search crawlers
+1. The search crawler

-2. The list crawlers
+2. The list crawler

 ## Pages